jacobvarner/hoops-blog/_posts/2016-10-5-2016-2017-SEC-Basketball-Season-Preview-and-Predictions-Kentucky-Wildcats.md

 ---
 layout: post
-title: 2016-2017 SEC Basketball Season Preview: Kentucky Wildcats
+title: "2016-2017 SEC Basketball Season Preview: Kentucky Wildcats"
 desciption: >
   John Calipari and the Kentucky Wildcats have once again reloaded with the nation's top talent and are looking at another deep run in March Madness.
 date:   2016-10-5 11:00:00 -0600